Amber Alert issued for 9-year-old Charlotte Sena, last seen camping with family in Upstate New York

 State police issued an AMBER Alert, and raised the possibility the child was abducted.

 Charlotte Sena has been missing a little more than 24 hours.
-A massive effort was underway near Saratoga Springs to locate her.
+A massive effort is ongoing near Saratoga Springs to locate her.

 The governor offered an update Sunday after meeting with the missing girl's family.